blankyblank/efinder/README.md

 # Usage
 <br>

-When launched by default with no options it will emerge packages, with -d it will deselect them from your world file.
+When launched by default with no options it will emerge packages, with -u it will deselect them from your world file.

-You can use tab to select multiple packages, then press enter.
-To exit without selecting anything to emerge, or deselect press Escape.

-Toggle the preview window with alt-p.
-Toggle the preview window position with alt-space.
-Change the preview window to show dependencies with alt-d Change it to show use flags with alt-u.

-It shows use flags by default in emerge mode, and dependencies by default in deselect mode.

 Usage:
 To search through the packages available in your portage tree.